arnaudluti/PS-LogonAudit/README.md

 # PS-LogonAudit
-get logon logs from your DCs, identify the workstations where accounts logs on extract a .csv with account / workstation / date in the working directory.
+Get logon logs from your DCs, identify the workstations where accounts logs on Extract a .csv with account / workstation / date in the working directory.

 # Preview
 Running